 Balancing penalties against costs

-- The banking industry maintain that its costs are commercially sensitive and thus cannot be released.
+- The banking industry maintains that its costs are commercially sensitive and thus cannot be released.

 - There is no evidence available to the public that would support or refute how fair these charges might be, and if they relate to the actual costs borne by the banks.

 - The actual figures for these penalty charges are murky, because banks in their annual reports do not separate out penalty charges from those that are levied for using ATMs and for maintaining customers’ accounts.

 - Although estimates by the Consumer Action Law Centre and other consumer action groups always suggested that these penalties were worth hundreds of millions of dollars to the banks each year, in May 2009 the Reserve Bank of Australia published the true value of these bank penalty fees for the first time.
 In fact, they made the banks nearly $1 billion in 2008.